Biden campaign will release result of every coronavirus test

 Bates added, “When he was not on the debate stage, he wore a mask — which he has called on all Americans to do as a patriotic duty to protect one another.”

 Other Democrats are taking a different approach.
-Sen. Gary Peters, D-Mich., announced Saturday that he plans to self-quarantine for two weeks after sitting near Sen. Ron Johnson, D-Wis., who recently tested positive, during a hearing.
+Sen. Gary Peters, D-Mich., announced Saturday that he plans to self-quarantine for two weeks after sitting near Sen. Ron Johnson, R-Wis., who recently tested positive, during a hearing.
 “I’ll keep doing my job, fighting for Michiganders, by working virtually from home,” he said.

 Debate moderator Chris Wallace, who was seated farther from Trump, has said he was in a “uniquely vulnerable circle” because he was on the debate stage.
 Wallace said that his physician recommended that he wait until Monday to take a test, since “it takes five days for the virus to load up enough and I could have a test today and it’d be a false negative.”
 Wallace has self-quarantined since the debate.